 William Paterson (December 24, 1745 – September 9, 1806) was born in County Antrim to William Paterson and Unknown named mother.
 (How about it, Ireland – who is she?)
-He immigrated to the U.S. at the…Continue
+He immigrated to the U.S. at the age of two, and entered the College of New Jersey (now Princeton…Continue

 Added by Dee Notaro on December 19, 2014 at 6:00am — No Comments

-Ó am go ham, feicimid sna hAnnála tagairt do mhná céile agus d'iníonacha na cléire oidhreachtúla, mar sna samplaí thíos.…Continue
+Ó am go ham, feicimid sna hAnnála tagairt do mhná céile agus d'iníonacha na cléire oidhreachtúla, mar sna samplaí thíos.